ccnmtl/compiled3/content/articles/hyflex-cx-principles.md

 this experience in order to satisfy and delight customers, which creates a strong customer-brand relationship.
-HyFlex Instructors must also define the synchronous and asynchronous touchpoints in the journey in the student’s learning, leaving them feel supported, also creating a strong student-instructor relationship.
+HyFlex Instructors must also define the synchronous and asynchronous touchpoints in the journey in the student’s learning, leaving them feeling supported, also creating a strong student-instructor relationship.

 Also, CX Design is about connecting customers with brand communities.
-A brand may have a superior product or service but it won’t amount to much if it can’t reach their customers at their various stages of encountering it.
-HyFlex Instructors face the same dilemma.
+A brand may have a superior product or service but it won’t amount to much if it can’t reach its customers at their various stages of encountering it.
+HyFlex instructors face the same dilemma.
 An instructor will face difficulties if unable to connect the face-to-face and online components within the classroom community no matter how compelling the curriculum.